cornwero/LocalStabilityCompensation/README.md

 # the data files will appear in data/bpRNA/
 ```
 #### Generate new libraries
+This operation is not essential for reproducing analysis but may be used if further libraries should be generated or to reproduce the energy annotation approach.
 New libraries may be generated according to the parameters used in the manuscript or libraries may be generated from a new template.

 ```bash